todokku/hired-client-react/README.md

 # Hired

 Hired is a Full Stack project in which this is the front-end repository.
 To check the back-end repository which is built on a Express API click [HERE](https://github.com/patybn3/hired-api).
 This application used Heroku for version control which can be accessed [HERE](https://sleepy-coast-97158.herokuapp.com/) .
 The vision behind this application is to build a virtual "meet an hire" where an employer, or authenticated user can look for candidates.
-The first version of this app simple display a list of the candidates.
-Second version will include picatures (app is already set up for AWS), posts and likes and the third version will allow a user to search for key words.
+The first version of this app simply displays a list of the candidates.
+Second version will include pictures (app is already set up for AWS), posts and likes and the third version will allow a user to search for key words.

 ## Template